 - We keep our shoes on to enter the Temple.

-- You are welcome to take photographs of the Temple altar after the service and worshippers are done offering incense.
+- You are welcome to take photographs in the Temple after the service and worshipers have offered incense.

-- Photos may be taken from the ground level or first stage level.
+- You may take photographs from the ground level or first stage level if accompanied.